There are several credit cards for teens in Canada. I got my first credit card at 18, and you may be able to do the same, depending on where you live.

-In this guide, I’ve listed 11 of the best credit cards for teens in Canada, the pros and cons, how to choose the best card, how old you must be, and more.
+In this guide, I’ve listed some of the best credit cards for teens in Canada, their pros and cons, how to choose the best card, the age requirement, and more.

 Best Prepaid Credit Cards for Teens